 Checking for previous applications or approvals before buying or developing a property can save you time and money.
 Council offer various types of planning searches as listed below.

 The purpose of the planning & development certificate is to provide information applicable to specific premises on planning scheme provisions, infrastructure charges or agreements and development approvals.

-For further information, please visit our Building and Plumbing Page.
+For further information, please visit our Planning & Development page.